Thermal-Fluid Design and Energy Cases

 Case cueFirst modelCommon trap

-Insulated nozzleSteady-flow with kinetic energyIgnoring velocity change
+Insulated nozzleSteady-flow with kinetic energyIgnoring the velocity change

-Properties and phase discipline
+Property and basis discipline

 Test Your Knowledge